The JS Guide to Getting Everything for Free in New York City

 Grab a Bite to Eat

 Forget fancy (and pricey) prix-fixe menus and saddle up for some free grub that doesn’t skimp on quality instead.
-Over in the Financial District, Ryan Maguire's Ale House offers a free happy hour dish Monday through Friday 5 p.m. to 7 p.m., but if you're looking for something specific (read: 'za), the Crocodile Lounge over on 14th Street hands out slices with the purchase of a drink.
+The Crocodile Lounge over on 14th Street is famous for handing out free pizza every day (all you have to do is buy a drink).
 On Bleecker Street, Blind Tiger Ale House puts out two pounds' worth of Murray's Cheese selections and fresh baguettes every Wednesday at 6 p.m.
 Early riser?
 Head over to Spring Lounge in Nolita on Sunday mornings for free bagels and all the toppings—or at 5 p.m. on Wednesdays for complimentary hot dogs marinated in their weekly beer of choice.
 Not to mention there are over 50 farmers markets scattered throughout the city, where up-and-coming chefs often host live cooking demonstrations and complimentary tastings.
 Among our favorites is Smorgasburg, a joint flea and food market that operates in Williamsburg on Saturdays and Prospect Park on Sundays.

 Get Your Drink On